Talking about finances is an important topic to discuss with your partner. Read our blog to help guide your discussion and plan your future.

 Have you recently gotten engaged or married?
 Maybe you’re moving in with your partner and want to combine some expenses?
-If so, a great way to start this next step is to have meaningful conversations with your partner.
+If so, it’s time to start having meaningful conversations about finances.

 With shared expenses comes shared responsibility.
 It’s important to create a plan for how you’ll both manage your money.
-Will you open a joint account in which you deposit both your paychecks?
-Will you instead open a joint account for household expenses, while having separate individual accounts?
+Will you open a joint account where you deposit both your paychecks?
+Or will you instead open a joint account for household expenses, while still having separate individual accounts?
 There is no one or ‘right’ way – go with the option that works best for both of you.

 You and your partner might take on different responsibilities at home; for example, one person regularly does the grocery shopping and another does the yard work.
 Managing your finances, however, should be a joint effort.
 Be sure to discuss what each can afford to spend on what and what you’ll do to ensure your bills are paid on time.

-Up to this point, you’ve had the luxury to spend as you please.
-If pooling your money together, it’s best to set some rules.
+It’s best to set some rules on spending if you and you’re partner are now pooling your money together.
 Will each of you have an allowance for wants?
 Should you consult your partner when spending over a certain dollar amount?
 Use communication and be clear in your wants and needs to avoid problems down the road.

 You both have likely incurred some debt and that’s perfectly fine.
 You just want to be sure you’re on the same page.
 For example, if one of you is attempting to pay down debt while the other is constantly acquiring debt, your efforts are counterproductive.
 Chat about when it would be acceptable to borrow and generate a plan for paying down the debt you already have.